lotabout/skim/README.md

 ![preview demo](https://user-images.githubusercontent.com/1527040/30677573-0cee622e-9ebf-11e7-8316-c741324ecb3a.png)

-### How it work?
+### How does it work?

-If preview command is given by `--preview` option, skim will replace the `{}` with the current highlighted line surrounded by single quote.
-Then call the command to get the output.
-And print the output on the preview window.
+If the preview command is given by the `--preview` option, skim will replace the `{}` with the current highlighted line surrounded by single quotes, call the command to get the output, and print the output on the preview window.

-Sometimes you don't need the whole line for invoking the command, in this case you can use `{}`, `{1..}`, `{..3}` or `{1..5}` to select the fields.
+Sometimes you don't need the whole line for invoking the command.
+In this case you can use `{}`, `{1..}`, `{..3}` or `{1..5}` to select the fields.
 The syntax is explained in the section "Fields Support".